-TMRS administers a program for (currently) 872 cities, providing retirement, disability, and survivor benefits to active and retired municipal employees.
+TMRS administers a program for more than 900 participating cities, providing retirement, disability, and survivor benefits to active and retired Members.
 Distinguishing features of the System are:

 - TMRS is a statewide retirement system that cities may elect to join

 - TMRS is a “hybrid” cash-balance defined benefit retirement plan rather than a traditional, formula-based defined benefit plan

 - TMRS does not receive any state funds and does not administer a health care plan

 - Benefits are based on a Member’s account balance at retirement.
 The retirement benefit is funded through mandatory Member contributions, city contributions, and investment income

 - For a maximum benefit TMRS plan, investment income provides as much as 80% of a 20-year Member’s benefit